rasbt/python-machine-learning-book/docs/errata.md

 ![](./images/errata/07_eq_p227_01_wrong.png) should be replaced with ![](./images/errata/07_eq_p227_01_correct.png)
 (Ryan S.)

+**Chapter 10**

+- p.
+279: Just above the section header "Exploring the Housing Dataset," the &sum;<sup>n</sup><sub>i=1</sub> should be replaced by &sum;<sup>m</sup><sub>i=1</sub>.
+(Ryan S.)

+- p.
+290: There is a brief note about the "normal equations" (matrix form) of the OLS linear regression.
+After adding a column of 1s to the dataset **X**, you don't need to compute the bias unit explicitely.
+Also, upon request, I added a short code snippet to the [IPython notebook](http://nbviewer.ipython.org/github/rasbt/python-machine-learning-book/blob/master/code/ch10/ch10.ipynb#Estimating-the-coefficient-of-a-regression-model-via-scikit-learn) to compute the coefficients of the OLS regression model via this closed-form solution.
+(Ryan S.)

 **Chapter 12**

 - p.
 347: In the section "Introducing the multi-layer neural network architecture" it says "where *h* is the number of hidden units and *m + 1* is the number of hidden units plus bias unit."
 It should be "the number of **input** units plus bias unit."
 (Ryan S.)